slowbull/MPIPlatform/README.md

-# Platform for distributed optimization expriments using OpenMPI
+# Platform for distributed optimization experiments using OpenMPI

 ## Introduction
 This project is a platform for distributed optimization expriments using OpenMPI.
 This platform is used to implement the expeirments of my recent papers [1][2].
 Please cite them if this code helps you. :)